dentarg/auth0-blog/_posts/2017-05-29-the-firewall-of-the-future-is-identity.markdown

 Three of the major methods for reducing attack points are:

-* **[Multifactor authentication](https://auth0.com/learn/multifactor-authentication/)**: The requiring of multiple authentication stages for users to be identified—can operate through Time-based One-Time Password (TOTP), mobile verification, hardware, SMS, etc. Also, can solely be triggered through context—a new geographic location for login, a specific time of day, or a specific type of network.
+* **[Multifactor authentication](https://auth0.com/multifactor-authentication/)**: The requiring of multiple authentication stages for users to be identified—can operate through Time-based One-Time Password (TOTP), mobile verification, hardware, SMS, etc. Also, can solely be triggered through context—a new geographic location for login, a specific time of day, or a specific type of network.
 * **[Breached password detection](https://auth0.com/breached-passwords)**: Continuously updating a list of credentials identified as breached, so all user attempts to login or signup with them can be verified as non-breached, and matches can be blocked.
 * **[Anomaly detection](https://auth0.com/learn/anomaly-detection/):** Monitoring network traffic and alerting users upon outlier events—logins from new IP addresses or devices, multiple failed login events in a short period of time, using [Tor network](http://lifehacker.com/what-is-tor-and-should-i-use-it-1527891029), and others.

-Multifactor authentication, breached password detection, and anomaly detection are just three of the risk based security features that Auth0 offers customers.
+[Multifactor authentication]](https://auth0.com/multifactor-authentication/), [breached password detection](https://auth0.com/breached-passwords), and [anomaly detection](https://auth0.com/learn/anomaly-detection/) are just three of the risk based security features that Auth0 offers customers.
 But these are the kinds of things that businesses need to be pursuing in this age when breaches are frequent, breaches are significant, and the amount of customer data in the cloud grows larger and larger each day.

 ## Intelligent and Adaptive Security